CodingWithTashi/MVVMFirebaseAndroidProject/README.md

 # MVVMFirebaseAndroidProject

-## MVVM architecture with firebase firestore android

-Clone and connect your app with firebase and you are good to go

 # If you prefer to read blog check this link below

 [MVVM architecture with firebase firestore android series](https://codingwithtashi.medium.com/mvvm-architecture-with-firebase-firestore-android-series-java-1-2-cf4e95800fbf)